gaussian37/gaussian37.github.io/_posts/2018-07-05-Pro Deep Learning with Tensorflow-Vector Space Model.markdown

 citation : Pro Deep Learning with Tensorflow

 In NLP information-retrieval systems, a document is generally represented as simply a vector of the count of the words it contains.
+For retrieving documents similar to a specific document either the <mark>cosine of the angle</mark> or the <mark>dot product</mark> between the document and other documents is computed.